A unique offer of support for professional development and improvement in school-based Religious Education.

 Do you want RE to be part of your school’s improvement plan?
 Are you aware of what Of-sted is now looking for in RE, SMSC, safeguarding and British Values?
 Would you like an affordable way to develop your key RE staff and influence practice across your school?

-As far as we know, there isn’t a better financial offer for systematic, classroom-relevant professional development in RE: we pay up to £1500 of the teacher’s course fees per year (that is usually about 60%) for up to two years, if you pay 10% or more.
+As far as we know, there isn’t a better financial offer for systematic, classroom-relevant professional development in RE: we pay up to £1700 of the teacher’s course fees per year for up to two years, if you pay 5% or more.
 The teacher pays the rest.

 Why RE?
 RE is in the news.
 RE is an essential component in safeguarding against extremism and hatred, and promoting values such as tolerance and respect – but it has to be done well.
 When it’s good or outstanding, RE gives your pupils challenging learning, and a safe space to explore difficult issues.
 RE leads them into opportunities to make a positive difference to school ethos, cohesion, wellbeing and literacy.